CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/Azure-to-CLC-VPN-Guide.md

 ### Steps
 If you would like to use IKEv1, you can follow the guide below to configure site-to-site VPN between Azure and CenturyLink Cloud using self-service.
 1. You can follow Azure VPN documentation to configure VPN on their end.
-2. Once you configure Azure VPN from the documentation stated in step 1, you can follow this guide to setup VPN from CenturyLink side.
+2. Once you configure Azure VPN from the documentation stated in step 1, [follow this guide](../CenturyLink Cloud/creating-a-self-service-ipsec-site-to-site-vpn-tunnel.md) to setup VPN from CenturyLink side, ensuring an exact match with the Azure configuration.

 As IKEv2 VPN cannot be configured via Control, it would have to be done as [Service Task](https://www.ctl.io/service-tasks/#vpn-tunnels-deployment).
 1. You can follow Azure VPN documentation to configure VPN on their end.